FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 *The LDAP Connector you'll use is a feature of the paid editions.
 You can sign up for a free trial of the [FusionAuth Developer Edition](/pricing).*

-You are going to use ASP.NET to run an application that only LDAP users should have access to, so make sure you have dotnetcore version 3 installed if you want to follow along with the code.
+You are going to use ASP.NET to run an application that only LDAP users should have access to, so make sure you have .NET Core version 3 installed if you want to follow along with the code.
 If you want to install it on the mac, I found the [bash script here](https://dotnet.microsoft.com/download/dotnet-core/scripts) worked best.

 Then, ensure you have FusionAuth installed and running.
 You can download and install FusionAuth [using Docker, RPM, or a number of other ways](/docs/v1/tech/installation-guide/).
+You'll need at least version 1.18.

 Make sure you've [activated your instance](/docs/v1/tech/reactor) to enable the LDAP Connector.